Alan Frost

+Early life

+Frost was born in 1943 in Cairns and, as the son of teachers, spent his childhood in rural Queensland including time in Gayndah, Beaudesert, East Barron and Cardwell.

 Academic career

-Alan Frost completed an MA at the University of Queensland in 1966.
+Frost completed an MA at the University of Queensland in 1966.
 Following this, he went to the University of Rochester in New York, where he completed an MA (1968) and a PhD (1969).
-He took up his appointment in the English Department at La Trobe University in 1970, moving full-time into the History Department in 1975.
-He is currently an emeritus professor of history at La Trobe University.
+He took up his appointment in the English department at La Trobe University in 1970, moving full time into the history department in 1975.
+He was a visiting scholar at Oxford University and taught at the Australian National University, the University of Texas at Austin and the University of Calgary.
+He served as Pro-Vice Chancellor and Director of La Trobe's Mildura Campus (2004–2006) and as Director, Institute for Advanced Study (2006–2008).
+He held a personal chair in history at La Trobe until his retirement in 2008, after which he became professor emeritus and continued his scholarship.